Mathématique: From Nothing, Nothing Comes

 This is the way.
 They both know it is.

-“And then,” Zelenka says, unfinished, “Dr. Rush can do it himself, once he’s near his cognitive baseline.
+“And then,” Zelenka says, “Dr. Rush can do it himself, once he’s near his cognitive baseline.
 He’s a computational genius, yes?”

-Rodney is watching him intently now.
+Rodney watches him intently now.

-“So we control by application of interfering electromagnetic waves, generated by paired devices fixed to exterior of head!”
-Zelenka gestures emphatically at his own temples.
+“Physics trumps chemistry.
+Always.
+Yes?
+So we control by application of interfering electromagnetic waves, generated by paired devices fixed to exterior head.”
+Zelenka gestures at his own temples.
 “Cortical suppressants!”

 Rodney says nothing until he says, “I don’t like it.”

-Do prdele,” Zelenka mutters, casting his gaze up at the ceiling.
+“Do prdele,” Zelenka mutters, casting his gaze at the ceiling.
 “Why.”

-“Because there’s no exit strategy.
-Because I don’t want to do that to him and I don’t want to leave him like that.
-He’s also, apparently, an abduction target, and you don’t affix a blazing electronic signature to someone like that and then make it impossible to take off without insanity, electrophysiological decompensation, seizure, and death.”
+“Because there’s no exit strategy, Radek.”
+Rodney speaks with bottled lightning bolting through every clause and phrase.
+“Because I don’t want to do that to him and I don’t want to leave him like that.
+He’s also, apparently, an abduction target.
+You don’t affix a blazing electronic signature to someone like that and then make it impossible to take off without insanity, electrophysiological decompensation, seizure, and death.”

-“I don’t see why you treat this as permanent,” Zelenka says.
-“I don’t see why you treat this as end game.
-There may be genetic solutions.
+“I don’t see why you treat this as permanent.”
+Zelenka pleads his case, meeting Rodney’s electric objections with ground, rather than competing current.
+“There may be genetic solutions.
 There may be pharmacologic solutions.
 This may stop spontaneously.
 He may gain conscious control of whatever process is causing this discharge.
 We need time.
 He needs time.
 This will give it to us.”

-“You build it,” Rodney says, in defeat that is unmistakable and total, “and I’ll start laying in the programmatic architecture that will control the cognitive rheostat.
+“You build it,” Rodney says, defeated.
+“I’ll start laying in the code architecture that’ll control the cognitive rheostat.
 Or whatever.”

-You are going to code it?”
+“You are going to code it?”
 Zelenka asks.
 “But then—”

 The only coding language in which Rodney has sufficient proficiency for a task of this magnitude and complexity is—

-“And it’s classy,” Sheppard adds.
+“Plus, it’s classy,” Sheppard adds.

 Samantha Carter.